Slayer366/darkos-rg351p/README.md

 See Christian's [dArkOS Wiki](https://github.com/christianhaitian/dArkOS/wiki) for officially supported devices.

-The dArkOS RG351P/RG351M image(s) can be found in the 'Releases'
+The dArkOS RG351P/RG351M image(s) can be found in 'Releases'.

 This repo hosts the updates and fixes for the OS image and does not actually contain the contents of the full OS image.